-It is also illegal to pass or attempt to pass a school bus on the right-hand, passenger-door side of the bus while the school bus is displaying the prewarning flashing amber signals.
+No person may pass or attempt to pass a school bus in a motor vehicle on the right-hand, passenger-door side of the bus when the school bus is displaying the prewarning flashing amber signals.

-Minnesota Traffic Attorneys
+Minneapolis Traffic Attorneys

-A person is guilty of a gross misdemeanor if they fail to stop their motor vehicle and commit either or both of the following:
+Additionally, a person is guilty of a gross misdemeanor if they fail to stop their motor vehicle and commit either or both of the following:

-- Passing or attempting to pass the school bus in a motor vehicle on the right-hand, passenger-door side of the bus
+- Passing or attempting to pass the school bus in a motor vehicle on the right-hand, passenger-door side of the bus.

-- Passing or attempting to pass the school bus in a motor vehicle when a school child is outside of and on the street used by the school bus or on the adjacent sidewalk
+- Passing or attempting to pass the school bus in a motor vehicle when a school child is outside of and on the street used by the school bus or on the adjacent sidewalk.